STATE GOVERNMENT AND STATE AFFAIRS

 (e) Promulgate rules establishing: a coordinated system for the issuance, renewal, cancellation and reinstatement of licenses, certificates, registrations and permits; assessment of all related fees; the terms by which fees may be prorated, if any; and procedures for the replacement of lost or destroyed licenses, certificates or registrations; and

-(f) Promulgate other rules as may be necessary for the orderly administration of the chapters specified in subsection (2) of this section and such rules as may otherwise be required by those chapters as well as rules for the standardization of operating procedures.
+(f) Promulgate other rules as may be necessary for the orderly administration of the chapters specified in subsection (2) of this section, except for those related to underground facilities damage prevention contained in chapter 22, title 55, Idaho Code, and such rules as may otherwise be required by those chapters as well as rules for the standardization of operating procedures.